 HAEGARDA is only available through specialty pharmacies.
 Your doctor will fill out a HAEGARDA Prescription & Service Request Form, and send it to HAEGARDA ConnectSM, where we will conduct an insurance benefit investigation, share information with you about financial support programs, and ultimately have HAEGARDA shipped directly to you through a specialty pharmacy.

 How is HAEGARDA administered?

 HAEGARDA is a treatment you can administer yourself after proper training.
 It is an injection given just under the skin twice a week (every 3 to 4 days) as prescribed by your doctor.
-You can learn how to self-administer HAEGARDA from a specially trained nurse.
+You can learn how to self-administer HAEGARDA from a nurse.
 Your HAEGARDA nurse will teach you how to prepare the medicine and how to safely and correctly self-administer it.
 Once you’ve been trained, you will have access to additional support from your nurse.
 This training program is provided through HAEGARDA ConnectSM at no cost to you.